Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Methodology

-Since using DDE alone is insufficient for effective representation learning, we reformulate the knowledge distillation process to enable the student model to learn more generalized features for improved performance in SSR.
-To build the distillation framework for SSR, we first apply weak augmentation to the data before feeding it into the teacher model, while strong augmentation is applied to the input of the student model.
-The predicted scores from the teacher model are used to guide the student by assigning corresponding pseudo-labels to the unlabeled nodes.
-As a result, the student model is trained on the entire dataset, including both labeled samples and unlabeled samples with pseudo-labels.
-The loss functions for the teacher and student models are thus defined separately as follows.
+\textbf{Continuous-valued Knowledge Distillation.} Since label distribution learning alone is insufficient for effective representation learning, we reformulate the distillation process.
+We first apply weak augmentation (e.g., random crop, flip) to the data before feeding it into the teacher, while strong augmentation (e.g., RandAugment~\cite{cubuk2020randaugment}) is applied to the student's input.
+The predicted scores from the teacher are used to guide the student by providing pseudo-labels for the unlabeled samples.
+The teacher and student losses are